herwineric/Portfolio/README.md

 CURRENT PROJECTS:

 - Package TTC - A package that makes the pre-processing for variables with strings much easier.
+News for updates are posted in the README file in the folder.
 Try it out?
 Run: devtools::install_github(repo = "herwineric/Portfolio", subdir = "Project/R/Text converter/")